DeboraKlein/Customer-Service/README.md

 ## 🚀 Overview
 This Power BI dashboard provides a comprehensive analysis of **Customer Service performance**, transforming complex data into actionable insights.
 It includes metrics for **response requests, resolution time, and customer interactions**, helping improve efficiency and service quality.

+## 🔐 Data Disclaimer

+All data used in this dashboard is entirely fictitious and was created for training and demonstration purposes only.
+No real customer, financial, or operational information is represented.

 ## ✅ SLA Compliance
 This dashboard adopts a high-performance standard by setting the SLA threshold at 3 days, in alignment with best practices in customer service.
 While the legal maximum response time in Brazil is 7 days (as defined by Decree No. 11.034/2022), this dashboard goes further by applying a more rigorous benchmark.